laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

 constrain the variety of ways in which some aspect of the information model could be represented in the CBOR data model for the application.
-For instance, there are several CBOR tags that can be used to represent a time stamp (such as 0, 1, 1001), each with some specific properties.
+For instance, there are several CBOR tags that can be used to represent a time stamp (such as tag 0, 1, 1001), each with some specific properties.
 Application protocols that need to represent a timestamp typically choose a specific tag and further constrain its use where necessary